nirmalaC/HotelBookingSystem/README.md

 Cucumber Reports :
 ------------------

-Once the tests are executed through the TestRunner Class the reporst are generated in HTML format inside target/cucumber-Html-Report.
+Once the tests are executed through the TestRunner Class the reporst are generated in HTML format inside target/cucumber-reports.
 Right click on the index.html file and select open in browser, we can view the cucumber reports in web browser.

 Note :
 -----
-You need to have all the specified required environment setup to run the tests.
+You need to have all the specified environment setup to run the tests.